ComedicChimera/EmoGZ/README.md

 ## EmoGZ Language Reference

-To begin, we recommend using some form an emoji keyboard if you actually planning on writing EmoGZ.
-It should also be noted that EmoGZ is in not what one my describe as the most 'user friendly' language, and was designed for fun, not really as a full language.
+To begin, we recommend using some form an emoji keyboard if you are actually planning on writing EmoGZ.
+It should also be noted that EmoGZ is in not what one might describe as the most 'user friendly' language and was designed for fun, not really as a full language.
 Despite this, it can be used to perform a surprisingly large number of functions even if it is just a meme.